• Products

 • Profits from call options may be unlimited.
 However, you will get limited profits with put options.

 With a call option, you get the right (but no obligation) to purchase a stock at a pre-specific price (strike price), before a specified expiration date.
 Traders usually buy call options when they expect the price of the underlying asset to increase.
 When the asset price goes above the strike, the holder can buy the asset at a low price.
-Thus he gets the asset at a lower price than the existing market price.
+Thus, they get the asset at a lower price than the existing market price.

 Here are the differences between call and put options on various aspects: